Skip to main content

 The Federal Audit Clearinghouse (FAC) operates on behalf of the Office of Management and Budget (OMB) and its primary purposes are to: distribute single audit reporting packages to federal agencies, support OMB oversight and assessment of federal award audit requirements, maintain a public database of completed audits, and help auditors and auditees minimize the reporting burden of complying with Single Audit requirements.

-Provider Agency HHS GSA GSA GSA GSA DOC
+Provider Agency HHS GSA GSA GSA GSA GSA

 Contact Details support@grants.gov IAEOutreach@gsa.gov IAEOutreach@gsa.gov IAEOutreach@gsa.gov IAEOutreach@gsa.gov govs.fac.ides@census.gov